 A story about Grouch Marx makes point about Benny and guests.
-"The idea fell flat," says Leff, "and may reflect what Fein claims."
+"The idea fell flat," says Leibowitz, "and may reflect what Fein claims."
 Early in the week, Groucho read a draft of the proposed script.
 He panned every idea, every word, and not in a nice way; he wanted to use his own material.

 "The writers talked with Jack about the changes Groucho wanted.
 The comedy of Jack Benny, says Stephane Kanter, 'was as circumscribed as a minuet.'
 Grouch would use the Benny writers or not appear.

 Grouch refused.
 "We won't use him," said Jack, referring to Groucho.
-"Jack wasn’t going to get what he needed from Groucho," says Leff.
+"Jack wasn’t going to get what he needed from Groucho," says Leibowitz.
 Why waste time, when you can do something else as effective.

 A few years later, Groucho guested with Benny.
 Groucho approved the script, with no trouble.
 It wasn’t a great show, the script keeps too tight control on the eccentric Groucho.